lesaux/ansible-kubeadm/README.md

 beats relies on this service to obtain k8s metrics.

-## 3) Adding new worker nodes to an existing cluster
+## 3) Adding a new worker node to an existing cluster

 The add_nodes.yml task refreshes a token for an existing master, and contructs a kubeadm join command which is then run on the new node that we want to add to our cluster.